noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

   - effective feedback is what drives any control designed to improve a system

 - logistics tail: the idea that everything has an ongoing cost, e.g. each tool in your toolchain requires

   - continued learning
   - patches & upgrades
   - etc

+- chat-ops: using your chat client (e.g. slack) as part of your operational system
+  - but it must be fkn automated, dont be ADOBE!
+  - push notifications from your systems & process automation cycles into your chat client

 ## five levels of devops